What will the post-COVID-19 new normal look like for business?

 More Self-Service with ChatBots and Artificial Intelligence

-With larger companies having to get their technology to work for WFH and the challenges that brings, more companies are looking at how customers, both consumers and businesses, can help themselves.
+With larger companies having to get their technology to work for WFH and the challenges that it brings, more companies are looking at how customers, both consumers and businesses, can help themselves.

 Advances in chatbots (via messaging you talk to a machine but feels like a human) and artificial intelligence means that systems are getting better at handling day to day enquiries leaving resolving the more specialist queries to humans.